 Meet Our Teachers

 Robert Blaufuss, a former principal, runs our Epilepsy Education Program.
-He works with up to 125 epilepsy patient families and their school systems each year to help them understand the educational needs of children with epilepsy and make individualized education plan (IEP) recommendations.
+He works with up to 125 epilepsy patient families and their school systems each year to help them understand the educational needs of children with epilepsy and make individualized education program (IEP) recommendations.
 After 39 years in the education system, Robert is an expert at communicating with both patient families and schools, translating complicated medical information into terms everyone can understand.